• Skip to primary navigation

 Do not use flavored tea bags – Use plain black tea bags since the recipe calls for ground cardamom and ginger.
 If the tea is already flavored, then it might become overpoweringly spicy.

-Ground ginger – Ginger and cardamom gives the authentic chai flavor, hence it is highly recommended not to skip both spices.
-However, If you don’t have ginger powder, then you add couple of thin fresh ginger slices along with the tea bags.
-Remove and discard the ginger along the tea bags.
+Ground ginger - If you don't have ginger powder, you can substitute it by adding a couple of thin slices of fresh ginger along with the tea bags.
+Remember to remove and discard the ginger along with the tea bags before proceeding.

 Microwaves differ – This recipe was tested in two different microwaves and it took 90 seconds in one and 95 seconds in the other.